TennisVisuals/universal-match-object/PBP Analysis.md

 The "Universal Match Object" was used to analyze all point-by-point files: https://github.com/JeffSackmann/tennis_pointbypoint

+According to Jeff, the original data was sourced from XML files provided by a 3rd party.
+Errors in the data were present in the source files.

 **'Invalid Format'**        - Cannot parse complete sets, with or without game divider ';'

 **'Game Division Errors'**  - Parses into complete sets when the divider ';' is removed.
 Scores may not match.